Lifestyle Product Photography: Why "In-Use" Shots Convert Better Than Studio Whites

 The environment you choose communicates who your product is for.
 A supplement brand shooting in a sleek modern kitchen tells a different story than the same supplement on a rustic farmhouse table.

-Choose settings that match your target customer's aspirational lifestyle -- not necessarily their current reality, but the version of life they're working toward.
+Choose settings that match your target customer's aspirational lifestyle: not necessarily their current reality, but the version of life they're working toward.
 Aspirational but believable is the sweet spot.

 Common setting categories: